chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 - Adding a `style` attribute applies some CSS styling to the single HTML element identified by the tag.

+  - you can't use selectors with inline styles.

+- Drawbacks

   - Chatgpt: It allows you to specify styles for an individual element directly within the element itself, rather than in a separate CSS file or in the `head` section of the HTML document.
   - However, defining styles one at a time is tedious, error-prone, and difficult maintenance, and it mixes the presentation information with the content.
 You will see inline styles in production code sometimes, but principally in conjunction with dynamically generated web pages.
   - Internal and external CSS are better ways to handle styling.

 - The `style` attribute lists all the CSS properties you want to use together as a single string.
   - We use a colon (`:`) to separate each property name from its associated value; we separate the property name/value pairs from each other with a semicolon (`;`).
   - The whitespace after each colon and semicolon is optional but recommended for readability.